-- 2.6 Vendors must have an Environmental Policy, or equivalent, appropriate to the size and nature of its operations, that, where applicable, addresses preventing, mitigating and controlling serious environmental and health impacts resulting from their operations including, but not limited to, raw material usage, energy use and greenhouse gas emissions, water, waste, chemical and hazardous substance use, air quality and biodiversity. - 2.7 Vendors must abide by all applicable legislation and regulations related to the protection of the environment and the handling of dangerous and hazardous materials and maintain valid permits and/or licenses. - 2.8 Vendors must have an effective internal environmental management programme/system with adequately trained people responsible for managing the organisation's environmental performance and communicate data on key environmental indicators internally and externally. - 2.9 If vendors have manufacturing facilities, they must ensure each facility complies with environmental laws, including all laws related to waste disposal, air emissions, discharges, toxic substances and hazardous waste disposal. - 2.10 Where dangerous and/or hazardous materials are used, vendors must minimise use, store safely and keep all necessary records. - 2.11 Timber and paper products must meet relevant laws including the European Union Timber Regulations and vendors should use recycled, FSC or PEFC wood stocks, where possible.
+- 2.6 Vendors must have an Environmental Policy, or equivalent, appropriate to the size and nature of its operations, that, where applicable, addresses preventing, mitigating and controlling serious environmental and health impacts resulting from their operations including, but not limited to, raw material usage, energy use and greenhouse gas emissions, water, waste, chemical and hazardous substance use, air quality and biodiversity. - 2.7 Vendors must abide by all applicable legislation and regulations related to the protection of the environment and the handling of dangerous and hazardous materials and maintain valid permits and/or licenses. - 2.8 Vendors must have an effective internal environmental management programme/system with adequately trained people responsible for managing the organisation's environmental performance, and where appropriate to the purpose, nature, scale and impact of the business, communicate data on key environmental indicators, including Scope I & 2 (operational) GHG emissions, internally and externally. - 2.9 If vendors have manufacturing facilities, they must ensure each facility complies with environmental laws, including all laws related to waste disposal, air emissions, discharges, toxic substances and hazardous waste disposal. - 2.10 Where dangerous and/or hazardous materials are used, vendors must minimise use, store safely and keep all necessary records. - 2.11 Timber and paper products must meet relevant laws including the EU Deforestation Regulation (EUDR) and European Union Timber Regulations, and vendors should use recycled, FSC or PEFC wood stocks, where possible.